 - 2.3.2 Having considered the above information, a moneylender should only lend to a borrower a loan with a quantum, attached with repayment terms and conditions that would unlikely result in a default in repayment by the borrower.
 This is to prevent the borrower from suffering further financial hardship and mental distress (through the chalking up of more borrowing costs and facing debt collection advances). - 2.3.3 For example, a loan quantum that is equivalent to or higher than the one-month salary of a borrower, with a loan tenure that is barely more than a month, will probably cause further financial hardship to a borrower (assuming the salary is paid out monthly).
-Such a scenario, or any similar scenarios, should be avoided unless the borrower is able to provide substantial evidence to convince the moneylender that the borrower will have legitimate source of funds to repay the loan when due.
-Moneylenders are reminded that this check is important as receiving of funds that are illegal proceeds even as part of a business transaction without due diligence checks can constitute money laundering.
+Such a scenario, or any similar scenarios, should be avoided unless the borrower is able to provide substantial evidence to convince the moneylender that the borrower will have legitimate3 source of funds to repay the loan when due.